22 beach chairs you'll want to take on all your vacations this summer | CNN Underscored

 Rio Beach Wave Beach Folding Sand Chair ($35.23; amazon.com)

-Sometimes all you need is an ultra-light, ultra-basic beach chair, and this is exactly that.
-Weighing only five pounds, the chair sits 5.5-inches off the ground and can be carried to the shore via its metal bar frame.
+Sometimes all you need is an ultralight, ultra-basic beach chair, and this is exactly that.
+Weighing only 5 pounds, the chair sits 5.5 inches off the ground and can be carried to the shore via its metal bar frame.

 ____________________________________________________________________________